IPhone 16 Pro: Camera

 The iPhone 16 Pro introduces an upgraded camera system, with three rear cameras and a lidar scanner.
 It features "wide", "ultra-wide" and "telephoto" lenses.
 The wide camera is 48 megapixels, with sensor-shift optical image stabilization (OIS) and dual-pixel phase detection autofocus.
-The telephoto lens is unchanged, it is still stuck at 12MP (PDAF).
 The ultra-wide camera is 48 MP with a 120-degree field of view, optimized for low-light conditions.
 A 5× optical zoom telephoto camera, which was previously exclusive to the iPhone 15 Pro Max, now comes standard on both models.
-In addition, video recording now supports 4K at 120 frames per second (fps), offering the iPhone's highest resolution and frame rate combination yet and is the only iPhone (besides the iPhone 17 pro's) to record in 4K in slow motion.
+In addition, video recording now supports 4K at 120 frames per second (fps), offering the iPhone's "highest resolution and frame rate combination yet" and the first iPhone to record in 4K in slow motion.

 Camera control button

+Right side of iPhone 16 Pro.
+Note the camera control button below the power button.

 All iPhone 16 models, except for the iPhone 16e, come with a new button called Camera Control.
 This button is on the right side of the device, and allows the user to open the camera app, switch between different camera controls and features, and take photos and videos.
 The button can distinguish between light and hard presses.
 By pressing the button once, it opens the camera app.
 By lightly pressing it twice, it opens a small menu with different camera controls, such as zoom or tone, and if a user presses it hard once, it takes a photo.
 If a user holds it for a few seconds, it starts a video.